Everything You Need to Know about Collagen

 The Harvest Table has a pure marine collagen powder made from sustainably sourced fish.

 Collagen Booster Powders

-Vegans and vegetarians need collagen too, but it is an animal by-product.
-So how can vegans supplement their natural collagen production?
-Collagen booster powders contain all the nutritional cofactors that boost the body’s natural collagen production.
+Vegans and vegetarians need collagen too — but it is an animal by-product.
+So what can vegans use as a supplement?
+Booster powders contain all the nutritional cofactors that boost the body’s natural collagen production.
 Amino acid complexes, Vitamins C and B and antioxidant complexes are all included, which make these powders perfectly suitable for vegans and vegetarians.

-Phyto Pro offers a great vegan collagen booster, available online.
+Phyto Pro offers a great vegan booster powder, available online.